YiWang-Evonne/disaster_response/README.md

 ### summary:
 This project is part of Udacity Data Scienist Non-Degree Program.

-By analyzing disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+The main goal is to build a model for an API that classifies disaster messages by analyzing disaster data from Figure Eight.
 This project also provide a web UI to help classifying text message to different disaster response categories.

+Currently, the champion model has an average accuracy of 0.76 across different response categories.

 ### structure:

  ```bash